Deontology: Kantianism

 Kant's first argument begins with the premise that the highest good must be both good in itself and good without qualification.
 Something is "good in itself" when it is intrinsically good; and is "good without qualification" when the addition of that thing never makes a situation ethically worse.
 Kant then argues that those things that are usually thought to be good, such as intelligence, perseverance, and pleasure, fail to be either intrinsically good or good without qualification.
 Pleasure, for example, appears not to be good without qualification, because when people take pleasure in watching someone suffer, this seems to make the situation ethically worse.
 He concludes that there is only one thing that is truly good:

 Kant then argues that the consequences of an act of willing cannot be used to determine that the person has a good will; good consequences could arise by accident from an action that was motivated by a desire to cause harm to an innocent person, and bad consequences could arise from an action that was well-motivated.
-Instead, he claims, a person has a good will when he "acts out of respect for the moral law."
+Instead, he claims, a person has a good will when they "act out of respect for the moral law".
 People "act out of respect for the moral law" when they act in some way because they have a duty to do so.
-Thus, the only thing that is truly good in itself is a good will, and a good will is only good when the willer chooses to do something because it is that person's duty, i.e. out of respect for the law.
-He defines respect as "the concept of a worth which thwarts my self-love."
+Thus, the only thing that is truly good in itself is a good will, and a good will is only good when the willer chooses to do something because it is that person's duty; i.e., out of respect for the law.
+He defines respect as "the concept of a worth which thwarts my self-love".

-Kant's three significant formulations of the categorical imperative are:
+Kant's three significant formulations of the categorical imperative (a way of evaluating motivations for action) are: